 Zion Ev.
 Lutheran Church organized May, 1874.
 Open all year.
 1-1/4 miles south of Highway 8 on Old Towne Road.
 28005 Old Towne Road.
 Ph: 651- 257-2713.

 Restaurants/Wine Hear and speak the old Småland, Swedish dialect.
 Stop in and say, "Goddag, Goddag."
 Wagon Wheel Restaurant in Chisago City, The Swedish Village Restaurant in Center City, The Swedish Inn, Lindström, and Meridee's Bistro, Lindström, on the Daniel Lindström homestead.
-WineHaven Winery, Chisago City, creator of the Honeywine presented to Their Majesties of Sweden.
+WineHaven Winery, Chisago City, their Honeywine presented to Their Majesties of Sweden.
 National and International Awards.
 651-257-1017 website: www.winehaven.com

 Karl Oskar and Kristina Statue - Replica of the original statue in Karlshamn harbor, Sweden.
 Karl Oskar Nilsson and his wife Kristina are ficticious characters in the Moberg novels.
 Kristina is looking back to her homeland of Sweden and Karl Oskar is looking forward to the new land, "Amerika!"
 Boulder from Duvemåla (Småland) Sweden.
 Visit 'The Chisago County Press' newspaper office and view the desk Vilhelm Moberg used in 1948.
 Ted Norelius, editor at the time, became good friends with Moberg.
-Their friendship lasted until Moberg's death, 8/8/1973.
 Ted was the grandson of Erik Norelius from Hassela, Sweden.

 The Swedish Flag on main street for Their Majesties Royal Visit on September 13, 1996.
 Also note the Emigrant Mural on the Bakery bldg., Home of the Scandinavian Donut...a must stop.